Coursework toward Program of Study (CPOS) Requirements

 Remember that dropping or not attending your courses can negatively impact your eligibility for current and/or future aid.

 It is important that you discuss your Course Program of Study with your academic advisor when you enroll each semester.
-If your degree program is not listed correctly in Banner, work with your academic advisor to make them aware of your request and ensure you complete the Request for a change to your Major/Minor/Concentration.
-Do not register for classes toward the new major/minor/concentration until the update to your official degree on records is reflected in Banner.
-Do not register for classes toward the new major/minor/concentration until the update to your official degree on records is reflected in Banner.
+If your major's or concentration's program is not listed correctly in Banner, work with your academic advisor to make them aware of your request and ensure you complete the Request for a change to your Major or Concentration.
+Do not register for classes toward the new major/concentration until the update to your official Major or Concentration on record is reflected in Banner.

 Contact your academic advisor as soon as possible to discuss options if your federal financial aid has been reduced due to enrollment in courses that did not apply towards outstanding requirements in your Course Program of Study.